László Skultéty: Biography

-He was born on 27 June 1738 in Mojtín, then part of Pružina, Slovakia (at the time part of Kingdom of Hungary, itself part of Habsburg Monarchy).
+He was born on 27 June 1738 in Hegyesmajtény (now Mojtín, Slovakia), then part of Barossháza (now Pružina, Slovakia) in the Kingdom of Hungary.
 According to his birth certificate, he was called Ladislaus Gabrizech.
 He was a son of Georgius Gabrizech and Catharina Kowacze (ch?).

 According to contemporary sources, he spoke Hungarian, German, Slovak, Latin and partially French.
 He volunteered for the Ghilányi Hussar regiment when he was 12, after his mother's death.
 Skultéty served under András Hadik during the Seven Years' War, and participated in the capture of the Prussian capital, Berlin.
 He was awarded two high awards of the Habsburg army Silver Medal for Bravery and Military Cross.
 He died in a field hospital at the age of 93 in Kisszentmiklós (today part of Arad, Romania).
 He donated his life savings to his birthplace Mojtín and his last will was to build a church and a school there.
 His tomb was renovated in 1898, when citizens of Arad erected an obelisk.

-There are contradicting views in relationship with his ethnicity.
+There are contradicting views regarding his ethnicity.
 In Slovakia, he is generally viewed as Slovak due to his birthplace, and in Hungary as Hungarian, considering his political nationality.
 For both nations Skultéty figured as a sort of role model in several works of art and poetry.
 This question probably cannot be answered due to the lack of any decisive records.
 Róbert Hermann, a doctor of the Hungarian Academy of Sciences, called into question the extent of which the choice of ethnicity prevailed during Skultéty's time.
-He doesn't think that being born in majority Slovak village makes him necessary a Slovak (or if he did himself identify as one), but it cannot be ruled out either.
+He doesn't think that being born in a majority Slovak village makes him necessarily a Slovak (or if he did himself identify as one), but it cannot be ruled out either.
 Hermann sees a dual identity also as a possibility in his case.